voxpupuli/beaker/README.markdown

 # vSphere Support #

-You may have the harness revert snapshot from a running VM within vSphere as well.
+The harness can use vms and snapshots that live within vSphere as well.
 To do this create a `~/.fog` file with your vSphere credentials:

 Example: